Pfizer-BioNTech vaccine effectiveness wanes for children 5 to 11, but still protects against serious outcomes, CDC data show

 If the findings are replicated in other settings, the researchers wrote, “review of the dosing schedule for children 5-11 years appears prudent.”

-New York State health commissioner Mary T. Bassett said in a statement the data are not surprising because the vaccine was developed in response to an earlier version of covid and “reduced effectiveness of 2 doses against the omicron variant has been seen to some degree with all vaccines and ages.”
+New York State Health Commissioner Mary T. Bassett said in a statement the data are not surprising because the vaccine was developed in response to an earlier version of covid and “reduced effectiveness of 2 doses against the omicron variant has been seen to some degree with all vaccines and ages.”

 Bassett said it was critical to stress that vaccination is still recommended for everyone 5 and older.